mtumilowicz/kubernetes-workshop/README.txt

                         * no image => it will take time to pull it
                     * lower workload utilization will give you a higher result
                 * output: node with the highest score is selected for the scheduling of Pod
+        * another important attribute
+                to increase availability is to ensure that your Pods are spread across multiple nodes.
+                * After all, if you design for multiple replicas, but all those replicas run on the same node, you’re still at risk from a single point of failure if that node were to become unhealthy.
+                * Fortunately, most Kubernetes platforms (including Google Kubernetes Engine) enable default Pod-spreading policies that will spread Pods over all available nodes and across multiple zones (in the case of a regional cluster).
     * etcd
         * rationale: Kubernetes is distributed => it needs a distributed database
         * distributed key-value store